glondu/belenios/doc/web.md

    `for u in $(seq 1 5); do SALT=$(pwgen -s 12); PASS=$(pwgen -s 12); echo "user$u,$SALT,$(echo -n "$SALT$PASS" | sha256sum | { read a b; echo $a; }),user$u@example.com,$PASS"; done`

+   The element can have the `allowsignups="true"` attribute, in which case an interface will be exposed so that people can create administrator accounts and change their password by themselves (the password database will be dynamically updated).

  * `<cas>`: authenticate with a [CAS](https://www.apereo.org/projects/cas)
    server.
 For example: